Presentation vs. Price: What Actually Stops a Home from Selling?

 Sometimes, that’s true.

-In many situations, the price becomes the symptom, not the cause.
+But often, price becomes the symptom, not the cause.

 How Buyers Actually Compare Homes